 Two: Add the chicken breast pieces and cook for another couple of minutes until they lose their pinkness (they don't need to be completely cooked through at this point).

-Three: Add in all the other ingredients except for the basil, mozzarella and Parmesan and simmer on a low heat for 25 minutes.
+Three: Add in all the other ingredients except for the basil, mozzarella and Parmesan and simmer on a low heat for 25 minutes or until the chicken is cooked.

-Four: Serve with the fresh basil leaves, mozzarella and grated Parmesan.
+Four: Serve with fresh basil leaves, mozzarella, and grated Parmesan.

 💭 Top tips